 The position of the claimant is unaffected as the Defective Products Law will treat the supplier of the product as the producer unless the supplier identifies the producer to the claimant within a reasonable timescale.
-In a situation where one or more parties may be responsible for the damage, the Defective Products Law allows for liability to be joint and several.
+Where one or more parties may be responsible for the damage, the Defective Products Law provides that their liability is joint and several.
 The liability of a supplier cannot be diminished if the damage is caused both by the defective product and by the act or omission of a third person.
 However, liability under the Defective Products Law does not affect the supplier's right to claim indemnity or contribution from the third person.